michaeluno/Fetch-Tweets-Rotator-Template/readme.txt

 2. ***Setting Page***

 == Change log ==

+= 1.0.3 =
+- Fixed a bug that when an image fails to load, the slider stalled.
+- Fixed an issue that the items container width did not fit in the upper container width.

 = 1.0.2 - 08/25/2014 =
 - Fixed an issue of escaping attribute values.